Information, Forms, and Resources

 The Student Life Cinema

-FSU’s Student Life Cinema (SLC) program is located in the heart of campus on Learning Way in the Askew Student Life Center, a satellite building of the Oglesby Union.
+FSU’s Student Life Cinema (SLC) program is located in the heart of campus on Learning Way in the Askew Student Life Center, an office of the Department of Student Engagement.
 The program is housed in a state-of-the-art movie theater, with projection and a sound system professionally designed and often used by the FSU Film School.
 It features an 18′ x 43′ movie screen, stadium-style seating accommodating 380 guests, 35mm and high-end digital projection, and 5.1 Dolby Digital sound.

 - Dan Murrell and Alicia Malone from Screen Junkies